jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

           "I received this message: {'key1': 'value1', 'keyN': 'valueN'}" )

-and the terminal shows all tests are passing
+the terminal shows all tests are passing

 ----